Seravo/wp-vagrant/README.md

 make package.box
 ```

-To publish the box on on Vagrant Cloud you can either use `packer` (requires Vagrant Enterprise subscription) or upload manually at https://app.vagrantup.com/seravo/boxes/wordpress.
-The packer.json file was removed from this repository in Jan 2017 as it had not been used for a while and it wasn't properly maintained.
+To publish the box on on Vagrant Cloud you can upload manually at https://app.vagrantup.com/seravo/boxes/wordpress.